Empyrean1001/ecom-app-epsilon/myShop-app/README.md

 ```bash
 npm install
 ```
-This installs the required packages and dependencies in the npm module app
+This installs the required packages and dependencies in the npm module app.

 ```bash
 npx expo prebuild
 ```
-This builds the expo app into a android app that can run firebase analytics realtime
+This builds the expo app into a android app that can run firebase analytics realtime.

-Make the following changes in the given directories as well:
+Make the following changes in the given directories as well -

 If in android/app/ google-services.json file is not present do this -

     - Go to the firebase console and sign in using the company email.
 From project overview at the top left, go the the project settings page and download the google-services.json file.
     - Move the file to android/app/ folder.

 Download the gtm container file as a json file and move it to the following path -

     - Make a new folder in android/app/src/main/res/ called raw.
     - shift the file to this raw folder.